Aellawah/Abdallah_portofolio/README.md

 # [Project 4: The Movie database analysis](https://github.com/Aellawah/The-Movie-database-analysis-/blob/main/TMDB.ipynb)
 ![](Images/clapperboard-movie_101884-274.jpg)

-In this notebook, I will investigate the TMDB mavie dataset, The Movie Database (TMDB) is a popular user editable database for movies and TV shows, It has columns for variables such as release year, revenue, budget, director, runtime, and popularity, as well as the IMDB ID for each entry.
+In this notebook, I will investigate the TMDB mavie dataset, The Movie Database (TMDB) is a popular user editable database for movies and TV shows, It has columns for variables such as release year, revenue, budget, director, runtime, and popularity, as well as the IMDB ID for each entry, we have reached alot of conclusions such as:

 * we have conluded that people tend to like movies more along the years since the popularity and interest increased from 2005 to 2015
 * Movies are becoming shorter over the time as the statistics shows that the runtime of the movie decreased along the years from 2005 until 2015